 After visiting the so-called waterfall, we arrived back at the Gondola station and took another lift back to Gulmarg.
 Shoaib and Lavish decided to go back to the hotel while I thought of another walk through the golf course and some more pictures.

-After a while, I too returned to the hotel and it was time to lie down and relax after a day log of walking steep climbs.
+After a while, I too returned to the hotel and it was time to lie down and relax after a day log of walking steep climb.

 Sunset in Gulmarg